Introduction to the Bible book of Daniel

 The Greek word translated Revelation in Rev. 1:1, is Ἀποκάλυψις (apocalupses).
 It means unveiling or uncovering ... a pulling back of the curtain, so to speak, in order to reveal things that were previously unknown.
 It involves the following elements:

 Jesus called Daniel a prophet in Matthew 24:15, and so he was.
 His writings are filled with prophecy.
-However, during his lifetime, Daniel never held the official office or title of prophet as did, for example, Isaiah or Amos.
+However, during his lifetime, Daniel never held official office or title of prophet as did, for example, Isaiah or Amos.
 The distinction is that Daniel was not actually a spokesman for God to God's people, the Jews.
 Rather, he was God's spokesman to the Gentiles (non-Jews).
 All his adult life, he was a statesman in a Gentile court.
-Therefore, the book of Daniel was not placed among the "prophetic" books by the Jews, but was placed among the "historical" books.
+Therefore, the book of Daniel was not placed among the "prophetic" books by the Jews, but was placed among the "historic" books.

 Daniel lived during the time of two great world empires ...
 Babylon and Persia (including Medo-Persia).
 Under those kingdoms, he served under several kings ... beginning with Nebuchadnezzar in 606 BC, and ending with the reign of Cyrus around 536 BC.
 He was well known among the Jewish people.
 Ezekiel mentions him in his prophecy in Ezekiel 14:14, 20 and 28:3.